shruthisenthilarasu/Saheli-Navigation/ENV_SETUP.md

 ### Mapbox Access Token

-Create a `.env` file in the root of the project with:
+Create a `.env.local` file in the root of the project with:

 ```bash
 EXPO_PUBLIC_MAPBOX_ACCESS_TOKEN=your_mapbox_token_here